raktim314/classify-music-genres-from-acoustic-data/README.md

 ## Dataset

-The dataset we have chosen in this study is the Million Song Dataset (MSD) which has been downloaded from thee link http://millionsongdataset.com/sites/default/files/AdditionalFiles/msd_genre_dataset.zip
+The dataset we have chosen in this study is the Million Song Dataset (MSD) which has been downloaded from [MSD](http://millionsongdataset.com/sites/default/files/AdditionalFiles/msd_genre_dataset.zip) website.

 This dataset is a subset of the MSD which contains only 59,600 songs with the following information: